EndPointCorp/end-point-blog/2021/12/responsive-website-with-tailwindcss.md

 See [Just-in-Time mode](https://tailwindcss.com/docs/just-in-time-mode) for more details.

-## Shaking off the unused CSS
+### Shaking off the unused CSS

 By default, Tailwind will be loading the whole Tailwind CSS project files, with CSS declarations on almost every possible CSS rule.
 There are a lot in there that a developer might never use.
-To put that into context, there are 105 different values for just grid and flexbox gaps.
-No projects could possibly use them all, so Tailwind needs a way to remove the unused CSS when generating the final CSS build for production use.
+To put that into context, there are 105 different values just for grid and flexbox gaps.
+Most projects aren't likely to use them all, so Tailwind needs a way to remove the unused CSS when generating the final CSS build for production use.

 This is where PurgeCSS comes in.
 PurgeCSS is a plugin that analyzes all CSS, HTML, and JavaScript files in the project and removes unused CSS declarations from the final build.
 This tool is available as a PostCSS, Webpack, Gulp, Grunt, or Gatsby plugin.

 Because PurgeCSS analyzes the project's source code to find exact matches of a given CSS style, a CSS class cannot be used through string concatenations or PurgeCSS will not be able to detect that the given Tailwind class is used.

 ```react
 // SomeComponent.jsx
 const SomeComponent = (props) => {